benjamshu/langdev/first-derivative/README.md

 # THE LANGUAGE : FIRST DERIVATIVE

-The first level of evolution and abstraction from the initial PROTO-LANGUAGE.
+The first level of evolution and abstraction from the initial PROTO-LANGUAGE; characters for writing are introduced here.
 The first derivative helps to normalize the phonology of THE LANGUAGE and give it a unique character.
 The following general shifts and changes are recorded:

 ## phonological changes